 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-During our audit we did identify certain deficiencies in internal control, described in the accompanying schedule of findings and questioned costs as 2022-001 and 2022-002, that we consider to be a material weakness and significant deficiency, respectively.
+During our audit we did identify a certain deficiency in internal control, described in the accompanying schedule of findings and questioned costs as 2023-001, that we consider to be a material weakness.